carefulcomputer/node-red-contrib-settings-vault/README.md

 ### Built-In Encryption

-All configuration values stored in the vault are encrypted using Node-RED's built-in credential encryption mechanism.
+All vault data is encrypted using Node-RED's built-in credential encryption mechanism and stored in `flows_cred.json`.
 This is the same proven encryption system Node-RED uses for username/password fields in core nodes.

+**What is encrypted:**
+- Group names
+- Property names
+- All property values

+**What is NOT encrypted:**
+- Vault configuration name (stored in `flows.json`)

 ### Best Practices